CookieJon/vue2-dragula-demo/README.md

 ### Dragula Service pre-configuration

-Please pre-configure named services with drakes in the `created` life cycle hook method of the VM.
+Always pre-configure named services with drakes in the `created` life cycle hook method of the VM.

 ```js
 created () {